 Chart patterns are helpful for assessing market psychology, but they are more subjective than technical indicators.
 In other words, there is no standard definition of “how parallel the shoulders need to be on a head and shoulders pattern” or “when the price might break out from an ascending triangle.”
 It’s up to each individual trader to define their own shapes.

 - Always Seek Confirmation: Chart patterns provide hints into market sentiment, but they shouldn't be the only basis for a trade — you should look for confirmations elsewhere.

-- Look at the Volume: Volume plays an important role in analyzing chart patterns.
+- Look at the Volume: Volume plays an important role in analyzing crypto trend patterns.
 If a breakout occurs on low volume, there's a risk that it could be a head fake or false breakout.

-- Try It Out First: Consider paper trading to get comfortable with chart patterns before committing actual capital to trading ideas that incorporate them.
+- Try It Out First: Consider paper trading to get comfortable with crypto trend patterns before committing actual capital to trading ideas that incorporate them.